 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include:

-- 2021 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.
+- · 2022 undergraduate class: all students who started at your institution as first-time students and - · Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

 Exclude